 1. Start to end project management tools

-It would not be an enterprise tool if it could not accommodate enterprise and project activities from start to finish.
-Planview Enterprise One comes with a wide range of tools and capabilities that help keep all your project management activities centralised on one platform.
-From early demand and ideation management and all the way down to everyday resource and time management.
-Their resource management tool is particularly powerful as it lets users see both macro and micro levels as well as highlights potential areas of overload.
+Planview Enterprise One wouldn’t be an enterprise tool if it didn’t accommodate enterprise and project activities from start to finish.
+It comes with a wide range of tools and capabilities that keep all your project management activities centralised.
+Their resource management tool is particularly powerful as it lets users see both macro and micro levels of activity, and it highlights potential areas of overload.

 2. Portfolio management specific tools

-There was a reason Planview needed to differentiate from their PPM Pro product.
-Planview Enterprise One comes with specific tools and capabilities that are specifically geared to accommodate higher-level strategic planning and management needs.
+There was a reason Planview is different from their PPM Pro Product.
+Planview has designed Planview Enterprise One with specific capabilities for strategic planning and management needs.

 3. Software accessibility

 Effective enterprise software needs to be accessible at any time, any place.
-Thankfully, Planview Enterprise One is a cloud-based service that is accessible on all major devices for Windows, Android, Mac and iOS.
+Planview Enterprise One is a cloud-based service that is accessible on all major devices for Windows, Android, Mac, and iOS.

 Planview Enterprise One: Cons